 Any political views expressed in the teaching of any subject, within PSHEE or within any school activities, are given in a balanced manner.
 Opposing views are also expressed and explained so that information given is not biased and that pupils can make informed judgments.

 Activities such as:

 Elections/mock elections)

 Enterprise activities)

-Financial management and fund-raising) all enhance the curriculum provision
+Financial management and fund-raising)

-Participating in School or Year 11 Council) ·
+Participating in School or Year 11 Council)

 PSHEE Days)

 Retreat Days)

+PSHEE Days)